Every business out there wants to attract more online visibility – especially on Google.

 Cater to your customers at all times, and if something goes wrong, be understanding, address it then and there, and make sure people leave happy.

 When negative reviews do appear online, reach out to those customers to apologize and empathize.
 This shows the general public that you care about your clients even after they depart your establishment.

-My final recommendation for boosting your GMB profile is to take advantage of the relatively recent additions Google has rolled out for its online business tool.
+My final recommendation for boosting your GBP is to take advantage of the tools Google has for its online business tool.

 One such feature is the Google Marketing Kit, which allows you to create free stickers, posters, and social media posts for advertising your business’s promotions and events.

-GMB also now lets users follow your business’s local profile just as they would on a social network such as Facebook or Instagram.
+GBP also lets users follow your business’s local profile just as they would on a social network such as Facebook or Instagram.
 Followers would then get access to your business’s:

 - Blog posts.

 All of these things help to increase brand awareness among your followers.